What Are AHAs in Skincare? A Beginner's Guide to Alpha Hydroxy Acids

 What Are AHAs?

-sugar cane, and milk.
-In skincare, they're primarily used for gentle exfoliation - meaning they remove the top
+AHA stands for Alpha Hydroxy Acid, a group of water-soluble acids derived from natural sources like fruits, sugar cane, and milk.
+In skincare, they're primarily used for gentle exfoliation - meaning they remove the top layer of dead skin cells to reveal smoother, more radiant skin underneath.

 How Do AHAs Work?

-Your skin naturally sheds dead cells every 28 days, but sometimes that process slows down - especially due
+Your skin naturally sheds dead cells every 28 days, but sometimes that process slows down - especially due to aging, pollution, or stress.
+AHAs help speed up that process by loosening the bonds between dead skin cells.

 This allows: